noelnoche/memory-exercises/README.md

 Description
 ---
-Three Memory Excercises consists of three tile-based games of progressing difficulty:
+Three Memory Excercises consists of three tile-based games of progressing difficulty aimed at testing the player's focus.

 1. Matching &mdash; Match two tiles with the same color and shape.
 2. Equals 24 &mdash; Match two tiles that add up to 24.